Wednesday, November 11, 2015

 Back in the village we found time for a little chat with friends

-And scared the Cap'n with a talent for spotting expensive fripperies
+And GS scared the Cap'n again with her talent for spotting expensive fripperies

 No comments: